Tabata Amaral: 2018 election

 During the 2018 general election, Amaral's campaign for a seat in Brazil's Congress focused primarily on education.
 She received the sixth highest vote total of any candidate in the state of São Paulo, with 264,450 votes.
 At the time of her election, she was a member of the Democratic Labor Party (PDT).

 Deputy

 Building on her background as an education activist, Amaral became a prominent education critic, and was credited with being partly responsible for the removal of Ricardo Vélez Rodríguez as the Minister of Education in the government of Jair Bolsonaro.

 She served on the Education Commission, the Commission for the Defense of Women's Rights, and as an alternate member of the Science and Technology, Communication and Informatics Commission.
 From February 20, 2019, until April 25, 2019, she was the vice-leader of the PDT Block, the electoral coalition of the PDT.
 From June until November of that year, she was the vice-leader of the PDT.

+Bill to define antisemitism

+In March 2026, Amaral introduced a bill (PL) that sought to define antisemitism for the purposes of public decision-making.
+PL 1424/2026 stated that antisemitic expressions could target the State of Israel, using the parameters of the International Holocaust Remembrance Alliance (IHRA) as a reference.
+The text was criticized by jurists and researchers, who argued that the bill could open loopholes for the persecution of critics of Israel's political orientation and of the Netanyahu government.
+Initially, 45 federal deputies had signed the proposal as co-authors; four days after its introduction, however, at least nine of them filed requests to withdraw their signatures.
+Heloísa Helena (Rede-RJ), for example, stated that her name had been included without her authorization and that administrative measures would be taken.
+André Lajst, head of StandWithUs in Brazil, acknowledged that the bill aims to criminalize those who advocate for the freedom of Palestine, stating that the phrase "From the river to the sea" would "soon" be considered illegal.